Not to Be Missed – Our Top Ten Favourites

 Known in Spanish as the Falla de Nigüelas (and nothing to do with the Fallas of Valencia) this impressive geological accident runs 15 kilometres from the mountains of Sierra Nevada to the Dúrcal – Padul depression where the remains of what was the ancient Mediterranean Sea now form the Wetlands and Peat Bogs of Padul.

 Just below the village of Nigüelas you will find this huge geological fault.
 It is an enormous section of terrain, rich in marble, with an unusual light colour.
 It was formed through tension in the earth’s crust that broke up and moved the rocky blocks that form the fault.
 This extract is from Andalucia.org

 Wetlands and Peat Bogs

-One of our favourite outings is to the Wetlands and Peat Bogs of Padul, just 25 minutes from Restábal.
+One of our favourite outings is to the Wetlands and Peat Bogs of Padul, just 20 minutes from Restábal.
 These are the most important wetlands in the province of Granada, a specially protected area within the Natural Park of Sierra Nevada.
 The reedbed, one of the largest in Andalucia, is refuge to more than 200 species of birds in search of food and rest on their long migratory journeys.
 The peat bogs are the largest in southern Europe.
 There are 3 walking routes around the lagoon, the shortest is the Mammoth Route, a 45 minute stroll along a raised boardwalk that crosses the peat bogs.
-This route is ideal with children as there a several hides along the way.
+This route is ideal with children as there are several hides along the way.
 This is a link to a Bird Guide of the Wetlands, some of which you would be likely to see.
 La Charca (Pond) de Suarez is a small, wetland reserve on Playa de Poniente, Motril, where, in just one afternoon, one can spy more than ten different species of wild, aquatic birds.